Distributed Multi-User Secret Sharing: DSSPs with Nearly Optimal and Optimal Storage Overhead

-\begin{corollary} If the condition in \Lref{nonsingular} is satisfied, then \eq{eq_SO} defines a one-to-one mapping between $(s_1,s_2,\dots,s_m)$ and $(y_1,y_2,\dots,y_m)$. \end{corollary} \begin{proof} \Lref{nonsingular} shows that given $s_j$'s, there is a unique solution for $y_j$'s.
-Furthermore, for given $y_j$'s, \eq{eq_SO} defines $m$ interpolation equations of polynomials $P_j(x)$ of degree at most $k-1$, for which there exists a unique solution. \end{proof}
+\begin{corollary} If the condition in \Lref{nonsingular} is satisfied, then \eq{eq_SO} defines a one-to-one mapping between $(s_1,s_2,\dots,s_n)$ and $(y_1,y_2,\dots,y_n)$. \end{corollary} \begin{proof} Since the condition in \Lref{nonsingular} is satisfied, then $\bA$ is non-singular.
+This implies that for any vector of secrets $s_j$'s, there is a unique solution for $y_j$'s.
+Furthermore, for given $y_j$'s, \eq{eq_SO} defines $n$ interpolation equations of polynomials $P_j(x)$ of degree at most $k-1$, for which there exists a unique solution.
+Hence, there exists a one-to-one mapping between $(s_1,s_2,\dots,s_n)$ and $(y_1,y_2,\dots,y_n)$. \end{proof}